hfenelsoftllc/fraud-detection-ai/README.md

-Stream Processing orchestration system that monitoring financial transaction to detect fraud in the spot and notify the client to take action to block the fraudulent actor.
+A stream processing orchestration system designed to monitor financial transactions in real-time, enabling the immediate detection of fraudulent activities.
+This system ensures rapid identification of potential fraud, promptly notifies clients, and facilitates proactive measures to block malicious actors, thereby enhancing security and mitigating financial risks.